dotnet/roslyn/.github/PULL_REQUEST_TEMPLATE.md

 -

 Choose a team to tag for review:
-@dotnet/debugger-team
 @dotnet/roslyn-analysis
 @dotnet/roslyn-compiler
 @dotnet/roslyn-ide
+@dotnet/roslyn-interactive

-Choose idividual to verify the fix:
+Choose individual to verify the fix: